Last Updated on June 16, 2026 by iMichigan Insurance Editorial Team

 - Have the form signed and notarized

-- Include photos of the pothole and damage (when possible), repair receipts, and documentation
+- Include photos of the pothole and damage (when possible); repair receipts; and supporting documentation.

-- Please send it to the MDOT regional office where the damage occurred.
+- Send it to the MDOT regional office responsible for the area where the damage occurred.

 If your damage exceeds $1,000, you may need to pursue the matter through legal channels.
 If you’re considering that route, consult a qualified attorney for guidance.

 In some cases, filing with your auto insurer is faster and more realistic.
-The coverage that matters most is usually collision.
+The coverage that matters most is usually collision coverage.

 - Collision coverage may cover pothole damage (subject to your deductible)